falconmick/starward/docs/extending-graphql.md

 you will notice the following important methods!
 1. apolloBundle
 2. apolloModule
-also note how this file has a string defining the RootQueries and RootMutations, you will need to create one too to line up with the types that you exported to your resolver's RootQuery and RootMutation. after you copy how modules are made, you should end up with a single awesome module that's all yours! your last task is to import then export that module in a special folder that apollo looks in for add-in modules called: app/apollo/addonApolloModules.js for an example of this see the file! also note that examplePostTypeModule can be removed and layoutModules is how we achieve ACF Field pre-fetching!
+You should end up with all of your bundles being wrapped into a module that you export! your last task is to import then export that module in a special folder that apollo looks in for add-in modules called: `app/apollo/addonApolloModules.js` for an example of this see the file! also note that examplePostTypeModule can be removed and layoutModules is how we achieve ACF Field pre-fetching!

 ## Tips ##